tskit-dev/tskit/docs/index.rst

-.. kastore documentation master file, created by sphinx-quickstart on Fri Nov 30 14:44:35 2018.
+.. tskit documentation master file, created by sphinx-quickstart on Fri Nov 30 14:44:35 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to kastore's documentation!
+Welcome to tskit's documentation!
 ===================================

 .. toctree::